- What Function Does the Pancreas Serve?

 Diet is another leading cause of associated pancreatic conditions in dogs.
 Giving your dog higher quality food, putting them on a low fat diet, and taking them out for exercise more often can cut that risk factor enormously.
 Even making sure they get more fluid in their diet can help get their weight under control.

 Losing body fat can make a big difference in the pancreatic health of your dog.
-Losing weight can help lower the risk of obesity-related diseases that manifest in the blood, like diabetes.
-The blood sugar abnormality caused by diabetes can lead to all sorts of abdominal abnormalities, such as vomiting, dehydration, and blood disease, so it's best to track the signs of the condition before it gets severe.
+Losing weight can help lower the risk of obesity-related diseases that manifest in the blood, like Diabetes Mellitus.
+The blood sugar abnormality caused by diabetes can lead to all sorts of abdominal abnormalities, such as vomiting, dehydration, and blood disease, so it's best to track the signs of the condition before it becomes severe pancreatitis.

 Switching your dog's high fat diet over to a low fat diet is a perfect place to start.

-There are many symptoms used to diagnose pancreatitis.
-A veterinarian can spot the condition earlier through blood, tissue, and behavior tests, but you can start watching for the warning signs early.
+There are many symptoms present in diagnosing pancreatitis.
+A veterinarian can spot the condition earlier through blood, pancreatic tissue, and behavior tests, but you can start watching for the warning signs early.

 - Mild to severe diarrhea